hbomb79/go-chanassert/README.md

 - `MatchPredicate`, matches messages using the predicate function,
 - `MatchStructPartial`, matches messages by comparing all _non-zero values_ in the provided struct and checking that the values match those found in the message,

-To see the full set of matchers, check out the Godoc, or the [matcher test suite](matcher_test.go).
+To see the full set of matchers, check out the [documentation](https://pkg.go.dev/github.com/hbomb79/go-chanassert), or the [matcher test suite](matcher_test.go).
 If a matcher which behaves how you need isn't available, crafting your own custom matcher is trivially easy to do.

 ---